parallel-protocol/parallel-parallelizer/README.md

 ## Summary

-**Parallelizer is friendly fork of Angle's Transmuter which is an autonomous and modular price stability module for decentralized stablecoin protocols.**
+**Parallelizer is an authorized fork of Angle's Transmuter which is an autonomous and modular price stability module for decentralized stablecoin protocols.**

 - It is conceived as a basket of different assets (normally stablecoins) backing a stablecoin and comes with guarantees